Counting quadrant walks via Tutte's invariant method: Extensions and obstructions: uniform algebraicity proofs

-It now remains, for each of the $7$ models for which the above lemma holds, to construct a series $A(y)$ satisfying the conditions of the lemma, by combining the invariants of Tables~\ref{tab:ratinv} and~\ref{tab:ratinv-weighted} and the decoupling functions of Table~\ref{tab:decoupling_functions-finite}.
-Applying Lemma~\ref{lem:inv} gives for each of these $7$ models a polynomial equation of the form

-where the series $A_i$ are derivatives of $Q(0,y)$ with respect to $y$, evaluated at $y=0$ or $y=-1$.
+It now remains, for each of the $7$ models to which the above lemma applies, to construct a series $A(y)$ satisfying the conditions of the lemma, by combining the invariants of Tables~\ref{tab:ratinv} and~\ref{tab:ratinv-weighted} and the decoupling functions of Table~\ref{tab:decoupling_functions-finite}.
+Applying Lemma~\ref{lem:inv} gives for each of these $7$ models a polynomial equation of the form \beq \Pol(Q(0,y), A_1, \ldots, A_k,t,y)=0, \eeq where the series $A_i$ are derivatives of $Q(0,y)$ with respect to $y$, evaluated at $y=0$ or $y=-1$.
 These equations are made explicit in Appendix~\ref{app:alg}.
 The next step will be to solve them, using the general procedure of~\cite{mbm-jehanne}.
 This is described in Section~\ref{sec:effective}, and detailed in Appendix~\ref{app:alg}, but we delay this description to establish an equation of the same form for the reverse Kreweras model, to which Lemma~\ref{lem:inv} does not apply.